 Health Inequalities: Participative Research with Children and Young People

-Children in Scotland has been funded by the Wellcome Trust to carry out a participative research project with children and young people aged 10-18 living in areas of high deprivation in Glasgow and Dundee.
+Children in Scotland was funded by the Wellcome Trust to carry out a participative research project with children and young people aged 10-18 living in areas of high deprivation in Glasgow and Dundee.

-The project will explore how community and place impacts on the health of children and young people and the choices that they make about this.
+The project explored how community and place impacts on the health of children and young people and the choices that they make about this.

 Professor Niamh Shortt puts the project in context.